Chicago panel to review police department’s policy on force

-CHICAGO (AP) - A 20-member panel will review the Chicago Police Department’s policy governing when officers can use force and review cases where it may not have been necessary, Mayor Lori Lightfoot said Monday.
+CHICAGO (AP) - A 20-member panel will review the Chicago Police Department’s policy governing when officers can use force, Mayor Lori Lightfoot said Monday.

 The panel held its first meeting last week and plans to meet virtually for the next eight weeks before making recommendations to the police superintendent and other leaders, officials said.
 Residents, activists and one high-ranking police official are among the group’s members.